 Home Prices have increased for the last three years.
 The median price for 2015 was $204,455, up 6% from the year before.

-It’s taking less time to sell homes, but it still takes almost 5 months on average.
+It’s taking less time to sell homes, and even lesser if you list your house on Bonnie Buys Houses Fast website.
+However, it still takes almost 5 months on average.
 Days on the market have gone down for the last four years, we saw an 8% drop from 2014 to 2015.

 Sellers are getting a lot closer to their asking prices when they negotiate with a buyer.
 Sale prices in 2015 averaged 96.3% of the asking price.